-Max 2.00% per year calculated on the basis of the average total net assets of the sub-fund.
-For the portion of net assets corresponding to an investment in undertakings for collective investment() managed by a financial institution belonging to the KBC group, the fee for managing the investment portfolio equals the difference between the fee for managing the investment portfolio of the aforementioned undertakings for collective investment and the percentage (to the left) that is paid for managing the investment portfolio. () The fee for the management of the investment in which the sub-fund invests will amount to max.
+Fee for managing the investment portfolio Max 2.00% per year calculated on the basis of the average total net assets of the sub-fund.
+For the portion of net assets corresponding to an investment in undertakings for collective investment() managed by a financial institution belonging to the KBC group, the fee for managing the investment portfolio equals the difference between the fee for managing the investment portfolio of the aforementioned undertakings for collective investment and the percentage (to the left) that is paid for managing the investment portfolio. () The fee for the management of the investment portfolio of the undertakings for collective investment in which the sub-fund invests will amount to max.
 1.70% a year.
-0.10% per year calculated on the basis of the average total net assets of the sub-fund.
-Max 950 EUR per year.
+Administration fee 0.10% per year calculated on the basis of the average total net assets of the sub-fund.
+Fee for financial services Max 950 EUR per year.
 However, the fee will never exceed a maximum of 0.005% calculated on the basis of the average total net assets of the sub-fund.
-Max 0.04% per year and calculated monthly on the basis of the value of the securities held in custody by the custodian on the last banking day of the preceding month, except on those assets invested in underlying undertakings for collective Investment managed by a financial institution of the KBC group. see the 'Information concerning the Bevek - G. Fees and charges regarding the Bevel for this non-structured sub-fund see the 'Information concerning the Bevek - H. Tax treatment' 0.10% of the net assets of the sub-fund per year.
-0.10% Max 950 EUR Max 0.04% See the 'Information conce for this non-structured sub see the 'Information conce
+Custodian's fee Max 0.04% per year and calculated monthly on the basis of t of the securities held in custody by the custodian last banking day of the preceding month, except assets invested in underlying undertakings for co Investment managed by a financial institution of t group.
+Fee paid to the bevek's statutory auditor see the 'Information concerning the Bevek - G. Fees and charges regarding the Bever for this non-structured sub-fund Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) 0.10% of the net assets of the sub-fund per year.